c1arissa/Type-on-Strap/_posts/2018-09-01-Wargame-OTW-Narnia.md

 ![narnia0]({{ site.baseurl }}/assets/img/narnia.png)

 The arrow in the above diagram indicates the direction of the stack overwrite.
-Because `buf` is placed higher up on the stack, we can write past `buf` and change the contents of `val`.
-So, 20 characters to fill `buf` plus another 4 for `0xdeadbeef` (in reversed order because of little-endian notation) will overwrite `val` with the correct value.
+Because `buf` is placed higher up on the stack, we can write past `buf` and change the contents of `val`'s memory.
+Twenty characters to fill `buf` plus another 4 for `0xdeadbeef` (in reversed order because of little-endian notation) will overwrite `val` with the correct value.

+Due to the little-endian architecture, we must write those bytes into memory in reverse order.

 The first character is the least significant byte, due to the little-endian architecture.
 This means to control the value variable with something exact, you must write those bytes into memory in reverse order.

-Python can execute instructions on the command line by using the -c switch.  print command is useful for generating sequences of characters.
+Python can execute instructions on the command-line using the -c switch.  print command is useful for generating sequences of characters.
 This command executes the commands found between the single quotes.

-Using Python with the `-c` switch will process/generate one line of code.
-I'll use this technique to generate and output the payload as a string of bytes.
+Using Python with the `-c` switch will execute instructions on the command-line / process/generate one line of code.
+I'll use this technique with `print()` to output a sequence of characters / the payload as a string of bytes.

 `python -c 'print "A"*20 + "\xef\xbe\xad\xde"'`